OICR/softeng-blog/_posts/george_mihaiescu/2018-03-13-Quick-Kubernetes-installation.md

 ## Introduction

-In the previous blog [How-to-run-Kubernetes-in-Collaboratory](http://softeng.oicr.on.ca/george_mihaiescu/2017/09/28/How-to-run-Kubernetes-in-Collaboratory/) I described how Kubernetes can be deployed using Ansible, but in this blog I will show how you can use cloud-init to accomplish the same goal while also adding the Kubernetes dashboard and monitoring.
+In the previous blog [How-to-run-Kubernetes-in-Collaboratory](http://softeng.oicr.on.ca/george_mihaiescu/2017/09/28/How-to-run-Kubernetes-in-Collaboratory/) I described how Kubernetes can be deployed using Ansible.

+In this blog I will show how you can use cloud-init to accomplish the same goal while also adding the Kubernetes dashboard and monitoring.
 This blog post will not cover making Kubernetes highly available, as it's a more advanced topic reserved for a future blog post.

 Kubernetes has a server-client architecture, with two main types of servers: